Calochortus flexuosus(Sego Lily, Mariposa Lily)

 Semi-desert, desert.
 Grasslands, shrublands, openings.
 Spring.

 Calochortus flexuosus is one of three lovely members of this genus abundant in the Four Corners area.
 The other two are Calochortus nuttallii (the state flower of Utah) and Calochortus gunnisonii.
 Calochortus flexuosus grows in the hot, dry areas of the lower elevations of the Four Corners.
-Its lovely petals have a low band of yellow and above this petals range from white to light lavender.
+Its lovely petals have an inner low band of yellow below white to lavender petals.
 Stems flex and bend and leaves often have a distinctive curl at their end.
 Leaves may be present at flowering time or may have already withered.